 The Australian and New Zealand Prime Ministers hold an annual Leaders' Meeting, as part of a commitment by both governments to the importance of the relationship and an intention to strengthen links further, especially through deeper economic integration.
-The last Australia New Zealand Leaders' Meeting was held in Sydney on 19 February 2016.
-Prime Ministers are planning to next meet in New Zealand in February 2017.
+The last Australia New Zealand Leaders' Meeting was held in Queenstown on 17 February 2017.
+Prime Ministers are planning to next meet in Australia in early 2018.